-"Member of the International Coalition Against ISIS.
-Not a major combatant, but they hold a lot of refugees.”
+"Jordan is a member of the International Coalition Against ISIS.
+They are not a major combatant, but they hold a lot of refugees.”
 (236592)

 "They control the Southern Front so they get the biggest say in what happens in the south of Syria.
 They take in a lot of refugees.
 They provide humanitarian support.
-They benefit from Syria's weakness by rising as a major actor in the region.”
+They benefit from Syria's weakness and are rising as a major actor in the region.”
 (233911)

 "They are playing mostly a security role for Israel.
-They did train some of the revolutionaries to fight IS and al-Qaeda.”
+They trained some of the revolutionaries to fight IS and al-Qaeda.”
 (233881)

 "They are hosting refugees, but not taking any other role.
 They can't control the flow of refugees.”
 (238631)